 We present accounts of five performances held in 2001 that were designed to allow ordinary people to use sousveillance-enabling wearable computing devices.
 Each performance responds to different situations in which sousveillance techniques can be used to explore surveillance situations.
 The performances range from situations in which passers-by are shown how they may passively become the subjects of observation (Performances One and Two), to situations in which sousveillance, using covert and overt wearable computing devices, engages organizational surveillance (Performances Three, Four, and Five).
 The performances were held in streets, shops, restaurants, shopping malls, and department stores in a major shopping district of a large English-Canadian city.
 Hundreds of people actively participated in or directly observed each performance.
-We hypothesize:
+In thinking about these performances, we developed expectations about what our research might find:

 - In conditions of interactions among ordinary citizens being photographed or otherwise having their image recorded by other apparently ordinary citizens, those being photographed generally will not object when they can see both the image and the image capture device (Performance One) in the context of a performance space.
 This condition, where peers can see both the recording and the presentation of the images, is neither "surveillance" nor "sousveillance."
 We term such observation that is side-to-side "coveillance," an example of which could include one citizen watching another. - In conditions of interactions among ordinary people, those being coveilled generally will not object when they can see images being recorded from a concealed image capture device onto a wearable display device as part of a performance space (Performance Two). - Organizations engaged in surveillance generally will object to people engaging in obvious sousveillance in their establishments (Performances Two and Three). - Surveillers will object more to the social act of challenging their authority through sousveillance than to the actual existence of sousveillance (Performances Three and Four).
 Unlike coveillance, making the sousveillance image visible in the context of a mere performance piece will not necessarily make sousveillance more acceptable to the surveillers.
 The social act of challenging surveillance through sousveillance will itself often be challenged more than the mere gathering of images, whether gathered openly or covertly. - The objections that surveillers have with sousveillance can often be overcome by promoting the sousveillance to a high-level coveillance.
-Such high-level coveillance consists of essentially one large corporation monitoring another large corporation (such as the establishment where the performance takes place).
+Such high-level coveillance consists of essentially one large corporation monitoring another large corporation, such as the establishment where the performance takes place (Performance Five).

-Performance One: Wearable Computer with Wearable Data Projection System ground, with an image projected right side-up to people facing the wearer.
+Performance One: Wearable Computer with Wearable Data Projection System

+This performance takes place on a public street and involves a wearable computer, high power mercury vapor arc lamp and data projector, running from a backpack-based 120 volt battery (see Figure 1 and Figure 2).
+The projector is aimed at the ground, with an image projected right side-up to people facing the wearer.
 At this stage, the wearer of the device walks through the crowded downtown streets of a major metropolitan city on busy evenings.
 This performance is designed to gauge the reactions of ordinary citizens towards the device itself, unaccompanied by any explicit breach of any actual or implicit rules or regulations.